 A robust sales engagement platform should make the process of reaching and engaging prospects easy.

-In fact. modern sales engagement platforms like Sales Simplify allows you to manage all sales engagement activities in one place with built-in CRM and automation.
+In fact. modern sales engagement platforms like Sales Simplify allows you to manage all sales engagement activities in one place with built-in sales CRM and automation.

-In the deals tab, you can easily use the drag and drop features to navigate between the pipeline and get a comprehensive view of the deal:
+Plus, in the deals tab, you can easily use the drag and drop features to navigate between the pipeline and get a comprehensive view of the deal:

 Select a SEP that tracks data across individual sales activities.
-With insightful datasets, your sales team can easily evaluate if they're conducting enough sales activities, if their sales approach is working, and what elements they need to modify for better outcomes.
+With insightful datasets, your sales team can easily evaluate if they're conducting enough sales activities, whether their sales approach is working, and what elements they need to modify for better outcomes.

 In the Sales Simplify platform, you can customize dashboards, create reports, and include sales targets in the analytics section.
-Here's a quick overview of the analytics functionalities:
+Here's a quick overview of the analytics functionalities.

-To ensure a successful conversion through sales engagement, you need two elements of understanding.
+To ensure a successful conversion through sales engagement, you need two elements of understanding: